-The Company's securities investments are made under the supervision of a Securities Investment Committee of the Board of Directors (the "Committee").
+The Company's securities investments are made under the supervision of an Executive Strategic Real Estate and Securities Investment Committee of the Board of Directors (the "Committee").
 The Committee currently has three members and is chaired by the Company's Chairman of the Board and President, John V. Winfield.
 The Committee has delegated authority to manage the portfolio to the Company's Chairman and President together with such assistants and management committees he may engage.
 The Committee generally follows certain established investment guidelines for the Company's investments.
 These guidelines presently include: (i) corporate equity securities should be listed on the New York Stock Exchange (NYSE), NYSE MKT, NYSE Arca or the Nasdaq Stock Market (NASDAQ); (ii) the issuer of the listed securities should be in compliance with the listing standards of the applicable national securities exchange; and (iii) investment in a particular issuer should not exceed 10% of the market value of the total portfolio.
 The investment guidelines do not require the Company to divest itself of investments, which initially meet these guidelines but subsequently fail to meet one or more of the investment criteria.
 The Committee has in the past approved non-conforming investments and may in the future approve non-conforming investments.
 The Committee may modify these guidelines from time to time.

-The Company may also invest, with the approval of the Securities Investment Committee, in unlisted securities, such as convertible notes, through private placements including private equity investment funds.
+The Company may also invest, with the approval of the Committee, in unlisted securities, such as convertible notes, through private placements including private equity investment funds.
 Those investments in non-marketable securities are carried at cost on the Company's balance sheet as part of other investments and reviewed for impairment on a periodic basis.
-As of June 30, 2019 and 2018, the Company had other investments of \$612,000 and \$813,000, respectively.
+As of June 30, 2020 and 2019, the Company had other investments of \$278,000 and \$612,000, respectively.

 As part of its investment strategies, the Company may assume short positions in marketable securities.
 Short sales are used by the Company to potentially offset normal market risks undertaken in the course of its investing activities or to provide additional return opportunities.
-As of June 30, 2019 and 2018, the Company had obligations for securities sold (equities short) of \$1,225,000 and \$1,935,000, respectively.
+As of June 30, 2020 and 2019, the Company had obligations for securities sold (equities short) of \$294,000 and \$1,225,000, respectively.

 In addition, the Company may utilize margin for its marketable securities purchases through the use of standard margin agreements with national brokerage firms.
 The margin used by the Company may fluctuate depending on market conditions.
 The use of leverage could be viewed as risky and the market values of the portfolio may be subject to large fluctuations.
-Margin balances due at June 30, 2019 and 2018 were \$1,629,000 and \$1,887,000, respectively.
+Margin balances due at June 30, 2020 and 2019 were \$1,576,000 and \$1,629,000, respectively.

-As Chairman of the Securities Investment Committee, the Company's President and Chief Executive Officer (CEO), John V. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
-Mr. Winfield also serves as Chief Executive Officer and Chairman of the Portsmouth and Santa Fe and oversees the investment activity of those companies.
+As Chairman of the Executive Strategic Real Estate and Securities Investment Committee, the Company's President and Chief Executive Officer (CEO), John V. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
+Mr. Winfield also serves as Chief Executive Officer and Chairman of the Board of Portsmouth and Santa Fe and oversees the investment activity of those companies.
+Effective June 2016, Mr. Winfield became the Managing Director of Justice.
 Depending on certain market conditions and various risk factors, the Chief Executive Officer, Portsmouth and Santa Fe may, at times, invest in the same companies in which the Company invests.
 Such investments align the interests of the Company with the interests of related parties because it places the personal resources of the Chief Executive Officer and the resources of the Portsmouth and Santa Fe, at risk in substantially the same manner as the Company in connection with investment decisions made on behalf of the Company.